The Lord of the Rings: The Return of the King: Plot

-Gandalf rescues the hobbits with the help of eagles, and the surviving Fellowship is happily reunited in Minas Tirith.
-Aragorn is crowned King of Gondor and marries Arwen.
-The Hobbits return home to the Shire, where Sam marries Rosie Cotton.
-Four years later, Frodo, whose wound inflicted by the Nazgûl refuses to heal and suffering from trauma, departs Middle-earth for the Undying Lands with his uncle Bilbo, Gandalf, and the Elves.
-He leaves Sam the Red Book of Westmarch, which details their adventures.
-Sam returns to the Shire, where he embraces Rosie and their children.
+The surviving Fellowship members reunite in Minas Tirith.
+Aragorn is crowned King of Gondor and marries Arwen; everyone bows to the hobbits.
+The hobbits return to the Shire, where Sam marries Rosie Cotton.
+Four years later, Frodo, still suffering from trauma and a wound inflicted by the Witch-king, leaves Middle-earth for the Undying Lands with Bilbo, Gandalf, and the remaining Elves.
+He gives Sam the Red Book of Westmarch, detailing their adventures before departing and bidding farewell to Sam, Merry, and Pippin.
+A saddened Sam returns home and is comforted by his family.